propfeds/lemmas-garden/design_doc.md

 - **Active sprouts?
 (Micro greens)**
   - You can eat sunflower sprouts, aaa
 - **Poison ivy**
+- **Gooseberry**, behaves like a goose and eats things
+  - Name origin is actually unrelated to geese
 - **Rhizomes?**
 - **Paleobotany** - time travelley stuff like cooksonia and zosterophyllum
 - **Fungi** - foraging?